-- 1. Intensive English Program application - 2.
-Valid Passport photocopy - 3.
-Personal statement or interview with Benedictine faculty or staff - 4.
-IELTS/TOEFL or other exam if completed - 5.
-Housing form if living on campus - 6.
-Unofficial transcripts Students who have been admitted to a degree-seeking program pending successful completion of the Intensive English Program do not need to submit a separate application.
-Short-Term Study and Exchange Program Benedictine University has several agreements with institutions around the globe.
+- 1. Intensive English Program application

+- 2. Valid passport photocopy

+- 3. Personal statement or interview with Benedictine faculty or staff

+- 4. IELTS/TOEFL

+- 5. Housing form if living on campus

+- 6. Unofficial transcripts

+- 7. Financial support documents for students seeking an F or J visa

+Short-Term Study and Exchange Program

+Benedictine University has several agreements with institutions around the globe.
 Students interested in studying under terms stated in a formal agreement between Benedictine University and their home institution should work with the Office of International Programs and Services to determine the application requirements per the formal agreement.
 Students studying as short-term students are those students who are not intending to get a degree from Benedictine but would like to study for a short period of time.

-English Proficiency Policy All international students must demonstrate they have met the English proficiency requirements for the Lisle campus degree program to which they are applying.
-Students applying to the Lisle campus for graduate programs must meet the following requirements: TOEFL Paper Based Test: 550TOEFL Internet Based Test: 78 IELTS Exam: 6.0 Test scores must be no more than one year old at the time of application and must be official documents in their original, unopened envelopes or sent directly from the testing service.
+English Proficiency Policy

+All international students must demonstrate they have met the English proficiency requirements for the Lisle main campus degree program to which they are applying.
+Students applying to the Lisle main campus for graduate programs must meet the following requirements:

+• TOEFL Paper Based Test: 550

+• TOEFL Internet Based Test: 79

+IELTS Exam: 6.5

+Test scores must be no more than one year old at the time of application and must be official documents in their original, unopened envelopes or sent directly from the testing service.
 Electronic verification may be possible, but is not guaranteed.

-Under certain circumstances, the English Proficiency requirement may be met without the official TOEFL or IELTS.
-These circumstances include: - Studying at an accredited institution where the official language of instruction is English, consideration given for length of program, cumulative GPA and overall academic performance. - Completing one year or more of academic coursework at a U.S. institution, pending review of transcripts. - Passing an in-house English assessment.
+Under certain circumstances, the English proficiency requirement may be met without the official TOEFL or IELTS.
+These circumstances include: - Studying at an accredited institution where the official language of instruction is English, consideration given for length of program, cumulative GPA and overall academic performance. - Completing one year or more of academic coursework at a U.S. institution, pending review of transcripts. - Completing a formal in-house English assessment with the Department of Languages and Literature per the recommendation of the Office of International Programs and Services. - Submitting official transcripts from ELS Language Centers with a score of 112; scores below 112 require a formal in-house English Assessment.
 A TOEFL/IELTS waiver will not be considered until all other documents required for admission have been received.
 Students may need to meet additional requirements such as the GPA or testing requirement, or they may be required to submit official confirmation of their language instruction.
-At any time, the Office of Admissions, Graduate Department, or office completing the English assessment can require further documentation or request the student submit an official TOEFL/IELTS.
+At any time, the Office of Admissions, Graduate Department, Office of International Programs and Services, or office completing the English assessment can require further documentation or request the student submit an official TOEFL/IELTS or complete a formal assessment through the Department of Languages and Literature.
 Once all required documents have been received, the Graduate Department may waive the TOEFL/IELTS if it is determined English proficiency has been met.
+Those students who do not demonstrate the required English proficiency have the option to attend the Intensive English Program.
 Benedictine University reserves the right to test the English writing and speaking skills of all incoming undergraduate and graduate students if circumstances warrant it.
 Where indicated by inhouse testing, students may be placed in additional courses in English for Academic Purposes which will help them improve in their academic endeavors.
+Please note, students attending subject to a short-term or exchange program and not earning a degree from Benedictine University may have different requirements.
 Overseas Credentials Academic credentials should include: